DvidMakesThings/FlashCards/README.md

 - **Test Core Logic**: Ensure that the flashcard checking logic, spaced repetition algorithm, and card management functions work as expected.
 - **Data Integrity**: Confirm that the application reads and writes data correctly, especially with regard to the spaced repetition mechanism.
-- **GUI Interaction**: Test user interactions (e.g., checking answers, adding flashcards) to make sure the GUI responds as expected.
+- **GUI Interaction**: Test user interactions (e.g., checking answers, adding WortMeister) to make sure the GUI responds as expected.
 - **Mocking**: The `save_cards` method is mocked to prevent actual data changes during tests, ensuring that test data remains intact.

 #### Test Execution